 Veneers Vs. Lumineers: Lifespan, Benefits, and Drawbacks

 Veneers are a cosmetic treatment option dentists provide to hide discolored or broken teeth, making them appear glossy and white.
 Porcelain helps make traditional veneers requiring significant preparation to get your teeth ready for placement.
-Another variety of surfaces called lumineers are offered by some dentists.
+Another variety of surfaces called lumineers are offered by some dentist 60453.
 DenMat dental laboratory manufactures Lumineers.